Curvature-Weighted Capacity Allocation: A Minimum Description Length Framework for Layer-Adaptive Large Language Model Optimization: Method

+Strong convexity guarantees a unique primal minimizer, although a plateau of the projected scalar map can make the dual multiplier non-unique.
 The positive numerator $b + \lambda > 0$ (since $b,\lambda \ge 0$) ensures $\rho_k^{\mathrm{int}} \ge 0$, consistent with the lower-bound structure of the sparsity constraint.
-Projection onto $[0,1]$ enforces the box constraints Eq~\eqref{eq:prune_closed}.
-The sum $\lambda \mapsto \sum_k n_k\rho_k(\lambda)$ is continuous and non-decreasing: the interior solution increases linearly in $\lambda$, and clipping to $[0,1]$ preserves monotonicity since each $\rho_k$ is non-decreasing before and after projection.
-Strict increase holds whenever at least one coordinate remains in the interior $(0,1)$, guaranteeing a unique $\lambda^\star$ when binding.
+Projection onto $[0,\rho_{\max}]$ enforces the box constraints Eq.~\eqref{eq:prune_closed}.
+The sum $\lambda \mapsto \sum_k n_k\rho_k(\lambda)$ is continuous and non-decreasing: the interior solution increases linearly in $\lambda$, and clipping to $[0,\rho_{\max}]$ preserves monotonicity since each $\rho_k$ is non-decreasing before and after projection.
+Strict increase holds whenever at least one coordinate remains in the interior $(0,\rho_{\max})$, guaranteeing a unique $\lambda^\star$ when binding.